MariaG2704/Scrapper1/README.md

 ###Sprint 2
 - **Objective**: Implement ReliablityVisualization to work with ReliablityAnalysis and to create Junit tests the test that implementation.
 Also to identity the next high-level plans for Sprint3.
--**Remember**: High level plans for next Sprint in pdf document located in the ARTIFACTS folder under Sprint2 called Project Plan for Sprint 3.pdf
+- **Remember**: High level plans for next Sprint in pdf document located in the ARTIFACTS folder under Sprint2 called Project Plan for Sprint 3.pdf
-- **Status**: Finished with ReliabilityVisualization, ready to implement ReliabilityAnalysis --**Credits**:
+- **Status**: Finished with ReliabilityVisualization, ready to implement ReliabilityAnalysis
+- **Credits**:
 - **wplucas**:
 	<ul>
 	<li> Wrote methods creatHeader(),createColumnHeader(), and createTitle() in ReliabilityVisulatization